-When submitting the Notice of Preparation to OPR, a Notice of Completion (Form "H") should be used as a cover sheet.
-Responsible and Trustee Agencies, the State Clearinghouse, and the state agencies contacted by the State Clearinghouse have thirty (30) days to respond to the Notice of Preparation.
+When submitting the Notice of Preparation to LCI, a Notice of Completion (Form "H") should be used as a cover sheet.
+Responsible and Trustee Agencies, the State Clearinghouse, and the state agencies contacted by the State Clearinghouse have thirty (30) days to respond to the Notice of Preparation in writing via certified mail, email, or an equivalent procedure.
 Agencies that do not respond within thirty (30) days shall be deemed not to have any comments on the Notice of Preparation.